Feast of the Ascension: Sunday observance

 Catholic parishes in a number of countries that do not observe the feast as a public holiday have obtained permission from the Vatican to move observance of the Feast of the Ascension from the traditional Thursday to the following Sunday, the Sunday before Pentecost.
 Similarly, the United Methodist Church allows the traditional celebration on Holy Thursday to be moved to Sunday.
 This is in keeping with a trend to move Holy Days of Obligation from weekdays to Sunday, to encourage more Christians to observe feasts considered important.
 The decision to move a feast is made by each Conference of Catholic Bishops with prior approval of the Apostolic See.
 In some cases the Conference may delegate the determination for specific feasts to the bishops of an ecclesiastical province within the conference, i.e. an archbishop and the neighbouring bishops.

-The switch to Sunday was made in 1992 by the Conference of Catholic Bishops in Australia; before 1996 in parts of Europe; in 1997 in Ireland; before 1998 in Canada and parts of the western United States; in many other parts in the United States from 1999; and in England and Wales from 2007 to 2017, but in 2018 reinstated to Thursday.
-In the U.S., the determination of whether to move Ascension was delegated to the provinces by the USCCB, and the ecclesiastical provinces which retain Thursday observance in 2022 are Boston, Hartford, New York, Omaha, Philadelphia, and the Personal Ordinariate of the Chair of Saint Peter.
-When celebrated on Sunday, the earliest possible date is May 3, and the latest is June 6.
+The switch to Sunday was made in 1992 by the Conference of Catholic Bishops in Australia; before 1996 in parts of Europe; in 1997 in Ireland; before 1998 in Canada and parts of the western United States; in many other parts of the United States from 1999; and in England and Wales from 2007 to 2017, but from 2018 its celebration on the Thursday was reinstated, at the same time as the feast of the Epiphany was transferred back to the 6 January from the following Sunday.
+In the U.S., the determination of whether to move Ascension was delegated to the provinces by the USCCB: the ecclesiastical provinces which retain Thursday observance in 2022 are Boston, Hartford, New York, Omaha, Philadelphia, and the Personal Ordinariate of the Chair of Saint Peter.
+When celebrated on a Sunday, the earliest possible date is 3 May, and the latest is 6 June.